 The value of your baseball cards in 2016 would be about $85,100, for a 64% return.
 Compared to the 500+% return of the S&P 500, that’s a horrible investment!

-Even if we had the hindsight to stock up only on the best investment—1963 Fleer—we would have only gotten a 135% return on investment.
-That’s only a fraction of what the S&P 500 did in the same time period.
+Even if we had the hindsight to stock up only on the best investment—1963 Fleer—we would have just gotten a 135% return on investment.
+That’s only a fraction of what the S&P 500 did in the same period.

 Strategy #2: Prospecting players

 Now that we’ve seen that investing in complete sets does not work well, what about investing in cards of specific players?

 I can think of a couple of scenarios when a player’s baseball card value might go up.
 Let’s explore the returns of these scenarios.

 Suppose I bought a selection of hot rookie cards in 1990 and again 1996.
 I might have bought these:

 - 1990 Bowman #440 Kevin Maas, $2.00

 - 1990 Donruss #33 Juan Gonzalez error card, $3.00